xmrigger/xmrigger-mesh/README.md

 - **Mesh port should not be exposed to the internet** without additional access control.
 Bind to a trusted interface or use a firewall rule.

+- **No channel fairness or rate limiting.** All channel types share the same WebSocket connection with no priority ordering.
+A node sending high-frequency messages on extended or system channels can delay delivery of time-sensitive frames (`PREVHASH_ANNOUNCE`, `GUARD_ALERT`).
+A future version should define priority classes (critical vs extended), per-peer rate limits, and autocorrection mechanisms (selective dropping of non-critical frames under load).
+Until then, implementations adding channels beyond the core protocol are responsible for self-limiting their traffic to preserve detection latency.

 ---

 ## Related